google/oss-policies-info/foundational-cxx-support-matrix.md

 that ships with one of the supported distros.

 [^clang]: We support the oldest version of Clang that ships with one of the supported distros.
-Currently that is CLang 7.0 as Ubuntu 20.04 ships with this version.
+Currently that is Clang 7.0 as Ubuntu 20.04 ships with this version.

 ### Notes